Dark roses are red poems

 Shadows Cast by Midnight Blooms

-Roses are red, in twilight's cold grasp,
+Roses red, twilight's grasp,

-Violets turned grey, in night's eerie clasp.
+Violets grey, night's clasp.

-Sweetness of sugar, now bitter to taste,
+Sugar's sweet, now bitter taste,

-Under a sky where only shadows reign.
+Under skies where shadows linger.

-Silent echoes fill the air, thick with dread,
+Silent echoes fill with dread,

-In gardens where even the brave fear to tread.
+In gardens brave souls fear to tread.

-Love once vibrant, now shrouded in gloom,
+Love once vibrant, now in gloom,

-Roses are red, their essence now flown,
+Roses red, essence flown,

-Left to the night, their mysteries sown.
+Night claims their mysteries sown.

 Fading beauty amidst the encroaching darkness